uf-mil/mil/To-Do-(Electrical).md

 * Clean up inside of sub - Assigned to DD
 * Imaging sonar bulkhead wiring - Assigned to DD
 * Replace thruster bulkheads - Assigned to DD
+* New tether
+* Kill / mission switches

 Other: